Your asthma action plan

 What is an asthma action plan?

-How to get an asthma action plan
+How do I get an asthma action plan?

 If you’re not using an asthma action plan yet, it’s easy to get started: